 After squishing and squeezing each egg, Q couldn’t wait to bounce them.
 He discovered really quickly that the eggs will break if thrown hard enough!

 You can see the yolk is still intact and the membrane that helped the rubbery egg bounce is laying next to the yolk.
 Q was pretty sad he popped all three of his eggs.
-But since this activity is so simple to set up, it took just a few minutes to get a new bouncy egg started again.
+But since this bouncy egg experiment is so simple to set up, it took just a few minutes to get a new bouncy egg started again.

 The Science Behind It

-When we left the egg in vinegar, the acetic acid in the vinegar broke down the calcium carbonate shell, producing the tiny carbon dioxide gas bubbles we saw.
+When you leave the egg in vinegar, the acetic acid in the vinegar breaks down the calcium carbonate shell, producing the tiny carbon dioxide gas bubbles you see.

-Once the egg shell dissolved, the egg expanded slightly because the membrane was semi-permeable.
-That means it allows somethings to pass through it, through a process called osmosis.
+Once the egg shell dissolves, the egg expands slightly because the membrane is semi-permeable.
+That means it allows some things to pass through it.
+This process is called osmosis.

-Some of the water with the highlighter ink passed through the membrane into the egg and caused it to swell and glow.
+Some of the water with the highlighter ink passes through the membrane into the egg and causes it to swell and glow.
 In the picture below, the first 3 eggs have their shell removed and the last egg is a regular raw egg.

-Osmosis, is the movement of a liquid, like water, across a membrane.
+Osmosis is the movement of a liquid, like water, across a membrane.
 Membranes like to be balanced on both sides.
-The vinegar solution was mostly water with only a little vinegar and ink in it, while inside the membrane is protein with a little water.
-So the glowing water molecules traveled from the vinegar into the egg to try to balance the concentrations.
-The egg expanded and glowed!
+The vinegar solution is mostly water with only a little vinegar and ink in it, while inside the membrane is protein with a little water.
+So, the glowing water molecules travel from the vinegar into the egg to try to balance the concentrations.
+The egg expands and glows!

 More Simple Science with Major “Wow!”
 Factor